Update: February, 2021. Now there are six.

 This blog has its roots in a principle of history I discovered years ago while serving in an unsuccessful foreign war and additional principles that became evident while writing my book Future-Focused History Teaching.
 A few principles that I consider crucial didn’t make the list of 11, so I ask your indulgence in including them here.

 - Democracy is a difficult system of government to sustain.
-In ancient times and in modern times, democracies have repeatedly fallen to dictatorships.
+In ancient times and in modern times, democracies have repeatedly fallen to authoritarian rulers.

 - Epidemic diseases have repeatedly claimed countless lives and altered human societies.

-- Many or most military invasions of distant lands fail over the long term.
+- Many or most military invasions of distant lands have failed over the long term.

-- Humans exhibit an instinct to exercise control over others.
+- Humans exhibit an instinct to exercise control over others, and humans exhibit a countervailing instinct to resist external control.

 - Leaders try to get their way by appealing to the emotions of their followers.